 - Manufacturers minimum requirements must be satisfied.
 Do not deviate from manufacturers manuals/guidelines.
-If a conflict between site standards and a manufacturers manual is identified, default to the most stringent requirement. - For fix cab/carry deck machines (i.e., Brodersons & Shuttle Lifts), apply parking brake as well extend outriggers before exiting machine. - Machines with hand brake applications, verify brake tension prior to exiting the cab (refer to owners/service manual). - For mobile cranes (i.e., Link Belt, Grove, Tadano, boom truck, etc.) that have air brakes or equivalent electric brakes that fail safe; do not require a secondary means of securement. - All lifts require a documented lift plan (either a Mobile crane checklist or Fixed cab checklist). - 6.
-A lift director must be assigned for all lifts. - All personnel involved (i.e., operators, riggers, signalers, spotters, lift directors) with lifting activities need to complete the T1BP training modules for their assigned role(s), defined in MSWPM 5.36. - 8.
+If a conflict between site standards and a manufacturers manual is identified, default to the most stringent requirement. - For fix cab/carry deck machines (i.e., Brodersons & Shuttle Lifts), apply parking brake as well extend outriggers before exiting machine. - Machines with hand brake applications, verify brake tension prior to exiting the cab (refer to owners/service manual). - For mobile cranes (i.e., Link Belt, Grove, Tadano, boom truck, etc.) that have air brakes or equivalent electric brakes that fail safe; do not require a secondary means of securement. - 5.
+All lifts require a documented lift plan (either a Mobile crane checklist). - 6.
+A lift director must be assigned for all lifts. - All personal involved with a lift (Crane Operator, Riggers, Signal Person, Spotter & Hazard Watch) must have completed the online Lift Director Training. - 8.
 Lifts are classified as either 'basic' or 'complex', based per MSWPM 5.36. - 9.
 Basic lifts can be estimated for loads up to two tons (4,000 pounds). - 10.
 Complex lifts include (See MSWPM 5.36 for full lift classification criteria): - a. lift >80 % of crane capacity - b. loads >50 ton (100,000 pounds), (when referring to ton (t) in this standard = 2000 pounds) - c. any lift requiring more than one crane - d. lifts performed while crane is working on rubber charts (except for fixed cab cranes) - e. site lift specialist approval is required for all 'complex' lift plans

-- Lifting near overhead power and communication lines checklist is required if work zone is closer than 20 feet (6.1 metres) to an overhead power line. - a. if any part of the 'work zone' that is going to be closer than the legal limits of approach [O.Reg 213/91 S. 188.(2)], contact power distribution and site lift specialist - b. work zone means: the two-dimensional area (plan view) representing the furthest extent any part of the crane or load (including rigging) is planned to reach during assembly, disassembly, reconfiguration, and lifting,based on the planned crane configuration(s) and load orientation(s) - 12.
-Controls need to be in place to manage personnel access to the work zone (including defining exclusion zone, drop zone, load crush zone, and counterweight crush zones).
-For more information, refer to Barricades/Taping section. - No one is to climb on a crane or enter the counterweight crush zones without permission from the crane operator.
+- Lifting near overhead power and communication lines checklist is required if work zone is closer than 20 feet (6.1 metres) to an overhead power line. - a. if any part of the 'work zone' that is going to be closer than the legal limits of approach [O.Reg 213/91 S. 188.(2)], contact power distribution and site lift specialist - b. work zone means: the two-dimensional area (plan view) representing the furthest extent any part of the crane or load (including rigging) is planned to reach during assembly, disassembly, reconfiguration, and lifting, based on the planned crane configuration(s) and load orientation(s) - 12.
+Controls need to be in place to manage personnel access to the work zone (including defining bystander exclusion zone, drop zone, load crush zone, and counterweight crush zones).
+For more information, refer to Barricades/Taping section. - 13.
+No one is to climb on a crane or enter the counterweight crush zones without permission from the crane operator.